 Equity Rank vs Seeking Alpha

-Seeking Alpha aggregates crowdsourced analysis and charges $239/yr to unlock its screener and analyst data.
-Equity Rank runs 19 automated valuation methods per stock, produces a consensus fair value with margin of safety, and includes unlimited screening — no editorial paywall.
+Seeking Alpha aggregates crowdsourced editorial analysis and gates its screener and analyst data behind Premium ($239/yr).
+Equity Rank is the premium, systematic alternative at $59.99/mo: it runs 19 automated valuation methods per stock, produces a consensus fair value with margin of safety, and includes unlimited screening in one Pro plan.

 Equity Rank price